-First, yeah, sure, there are girls who say “lol!
-I’m such a nerd!” while clubbing to Justin Bieber and not actually doing anything traditionally associated with being a nerd.
+Yeah, sure, there are girls who say "lol!
+I'm such a nerd!" while clubbing to Justin Bieber and not actually doing anything traditionally associated with being a nerd.
 Yes, those girls exist.
 But so what?
-Saying that these girls are somehow a threat to geek hobbies is like saying a pretty girl who wears her boyfriend’s team jersey because it looks cute on her is ruining professional football.
+Saying that these girls are somehow a threat to geek hobbies is like saying a pretty girl who wears her boyfriend's team jersey because it looks cute on her is ruining professional football.
 And there are pretty girls who wear football jerseys that look cute on them who are also huge fans of football.

-And second, by arguing that nobody can define what being a “geek” is, you are, in fact, defining it as being open to every person who touches their breastbone and says they feel like a geek, in here.
+On the other hand, by arguing that nobody can define what being a "geek" is, you are, in fact, defining it as being open to every person who touches their breastbone and says they feel like a geek, in here.
 If the only qualification for adopting a label is declaring it so, then I feel like a Japanese schoolgirl, in here.
 Am I kawaii yet?

 I want to end by proposing that being a "geek" is a thing of the past, it doesn't exist anymore.
 Having a hobby is no longer a defining personality trait.